 Instructions

-- Place the raspberries, sugar or lemon juice into a medium saucepan over medium heat.
+- Place the raspberries, sugar and lemon juice into a medium saucepan over medium heat.
 As it heats stir until everything is mixed.

 - Bring to a simmer and cook stirring every so often for around 10 minutes or until the juice has thickened.